vkola-lab/python_speech_features_cuda/README.md

 print(psf.env.dtype.__name__)    # >>> float64
 ```

-By default, the backend will be set to CuPy and the the data type `float64`.
-If CuPy is not found in the environment, then the backend will be switched to NumPy automatically during package initialization.
+By default, the backend will be set to CuPy and the data type `float64`.
+If CuPy is not found in the environment, then the backend will be switched to NumPy automatically at package initialization stage.

 #### Change backend and floating-point type